imbottlebird/hospital_readmission_prediction/README.md

 ### 4. Assessment of the model predictive performance
-Performance of 30-day unplanned readmissions using the test set
+Performance of 30-day unplanned readmissions using the test set.

 <ins>Predictive Performance:</ins>